What is Supply Chain Security?

 In fact, it has been estimated that 70-90% of current software is composed of

-Free and Open Source Software (FOSS).
-This heavy reliance on external dependencies has fundamentally altered the threat landscape, shifting the risk from the code you write to the components you consume and the tools you use to deploy them.
+shifting the risk from the code you write to the components you consume and the tools you use to deploy them.

-Supply Chain Security is the practice of ensuring that every component, process, and actor involved in the creation and delivery of your software is verified, untampered, and trustworthy.
+Supply chain security is the practice of ensuring that every component, process, and actor involved in the creation and delivery of your software is verified, untampered, and trustworthy.

 What is the Software Supply Chain?